top of page

 Topics include:

-• Workforce planning for high-risk environments.
+• Workforce planning for complex and high-risk participant support environments

-• Ongoing professional development and governance oversight.
+• Ongoing professional development linked to compliance, quality, and participant safety outcomes

-Audience Q & and Panel
+Q & A

-Networking and Depart
+Networking and depart

 Sponsorship opportunities